DanChaltiel/EDCimport/README.md

 edc_swimmerplot(origin="enrolres$enroldt")
 ```

-This output a `plotly` interactive graph where you can select the dates of interest and zoom in with your mouse.
+This outputs a `plotly` interactive graph where you can select the dates of interest and zoom in with your mouse.

 ![](man/figures/swimmerplot.png)